bcrowell/bcrowell.github.io/psychopathic_ai/index.md

 reliable than they are.
 Both of these systems also have the potential for serious social harm.

 Many people using ChatGPT don't realize that it basically produces fluent nonsense.
-But as with the Tesla autopilot system, users are fooled by the system's behavior to think it works better than it does.
+But as with the Tesla autopilot system, users are fooled by the system's behavior into thinking that it works better than it does.
 At least the autopilot is *usually* accurate.
 ChatGPT simply doesn't care.
 A librarian
 [writes](https://blacktwitter.io/@bibliotecaria/109650353375080864):